 4.4.7.
-The permittee shall determine the NO_x and CO concertation for each operation hour that the CT-01 and CT-02 corrected to 15% oxygen content for operating hour that the unit was not experiencing a SUSD as defined in Condition 4.1.3. and determine the 3-hour rolling average.
+The permittee shall determine the NOx and CO concentration for each operation hour of CT-01 and CT-02 corrected to 15% oxygen content for operating hour that the unit was not experiencing a SUSD as defined in Condition 4.1.3. and determine the 3-hour rolling average.
 Each hourly determination shall be based on all valid data using Method 19.
-A new 3-hour rolling average for NO_x and CO shall be determined for each operating hour.
+A new 3-hour rolling average for NOx and CO shall be determined for each operating hour.
 Records of each of these hourly rolling average concentration determinations shall be maintained in accordance with Condition 3.4.1.